MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

 author: mberdugo
 ---

-# Leverage hot and cold table partitions to optimize very large Power BI data models
+# Use hot and cold table partitions to optimize very large Power BI data models

-This article describes how to leverage hot and cold table partitions to optimize very large data models.
+This article describes how to use hot and cold table partitions to optimize very large data models.
 Partitions provide a way to divide a table’s data into discrete subsets.
-Partitions are *not* directly exposed in the standard Power BI data modelling tools, but you can take advantage of advanced partitioning methods by configuring an incremental refresh policy in Power BI Desktop.
+Partitions are *not* directly exposed in the standard Power BI data modeling tools, but you can take advantage of advanced partitioning methods by configuring an incremental refresh policy in Power BI Desktop.
 Incremental refresh relies on partitions, as explained in [Incremental refresh and real-time data for datasets](/power-bi/connect-data/incremental-refresh-overview).
 This feature enables data model creators of any skill level to optimize data import without having to dive too deeply into table partitioning concepts.

 ## Prerequisites